starc007/basic-loginAuth/README.md

 ## Searching & Pagination (NOT RECOMMENDED)

-Given api does not provide option to search thru name, so for demo perpose,
+Given api does not provide option to search thru name, so for demo purpose,

 - First i fetched 500 users from the api
 - Then calculated total pages (500/ 10 = 50) - showing 10 results at a time